Uninett/Argus/docs/reference/htmx-frontend.rst

 HTMx Frontend
 =============

-The new frontend s old-new school and uses HTMx to boost HTML pages.
+The new frontend is old-new school and uses HTMx to boost HTML pages.
 See the `Github repo of argus-htmx-frontend <https://github.com/uninett/argus-htmx-frontend>`_

 It has its own specific settings and currently depends on an app.